How Much Do Termite Treatments and Fumigation Cost?

 Beyond seeing swarms of termites inside a house, rotting or dry wood that falls apart when it's disturbed or punctured with a screwdriver is another telltale sign of a termite problem.
 Termites travel through tunnels in the soil — and they tunnel through wood as well.

 It requires expertise and special equipment to determine where termites are, as they can burrow under slab foundations, inside timbers and through openings in masonry.
-Termites hide so well that a termite inspection before buying a home does not guarantee there are no termites present; it merely indicates to a homeowner whether the inspector saw termites during that visit.
+Termites hide so well that a termite inspection before buying a home doesn't guarantee no termites are present; it merely indicates to a homeowner whether the inspector saw termites during that visit.

 Cost of Termite Inspections

 When you get an inspection before treating a home for termites, the extermination company you hire usually does it for free.
 However, if you get an inspection as a requirement for purchasing a home, the termite inspection will be a separate cost.
-Based on data from HomeGuide, you can expect to pay between $75 and $150 (CAD 95 and CAD 190) for this service.
+Based on data from HomeGuide, you can expect to pay between $75 and $150 (CAD 103 and CAD 205) for a termite inspection.

 Annual Inspections

 It's wise to protect your home with annual termite inspections.
-If you sign a contract for annual inspections, expect the fee to run between $200 (CAD 250) for chemicals and $400 (CAD 500) per year if the structure was treated with baiting.
+If you sign a contract for annual inspections, expect the fee to run between $100 and $300 (CAD 137 and CAD 410) per quarter.
+These fees include the cost of regular inspections and treatment if your inspector discovers an infestation.

 Can You Exterminate Termites Yourself?